and3rson/hhh/README.md

 ## Credits

-Thank you for guys at http://unknowncheats.me/, especially to Cre3per, s0beit and Atex for their sources.
+Thanks to guys at http://unknowncheats.me/ for their sources:

+- Cre3per
+- s0beit
+- Atex for

 My work was mostly collecting info & porting things to Python.